-Breaking News: Friday morning police standoff ends in arrest - Austin Daily Herald
+Breaking News: Police have Friday morning standoff in Southeast Austin - Austin Daily Herald

-Breaking News: Friday morning police standoff ends in arrest
+Breaking News: Police have Friday morning standoff in Southeast Austin

-One suspect was taken into custody after a Friday morning police standoff in Southeast Austin.
+A brief standoff occurred Friday morning in Southeast Austin after police received a call of a dispute.

-The police scanner indicated law enforcement was seeking a suspect before 9:30 a.m. at Whittier Place on Third Avenue Southeast.
-After roughly an hour-long standoff in the 400 block of town homes, three individuals including at least one child exited the residence, after which the suspect exited.
+According to Austin Police Chief David McKichan, police responded to a dispute at about 9:30 a.m. in the 400 block of Third Avenue Southeast.
+Officers suspected a firearm may have been involved and acted with an abundance of caution in approaching the scene and later searching it.

 A vehicle was towed away from the scene; however, it has not been confirmed if it was related to the incident.

-Check back with the Herald as more information becomes available.
+The Herald will provide more information as it becomes available.

 Update: Truck a ‘total loss’ after Wednesday afternoon fire